 So, you’re ready to take the leap and get a new website.
 Yay!
 And you already know that you love the look and functionality of Showit.
 Double yay!
 BUT, now you’re not sure what to do next.
 Do you want a custom Showit website?
 Or would it be best to have a Showit template customized to your liking?
 Both are great options, but one may be better than the other for you and your business.
-Below, I’m breaking down the difference between the two options and how to decide which is right for you.
+Below, I’m breaking down the difference between a custom website vs. a Showit template customization and how to decide which is right for you.

 I will admit, between a custom website and a Showit template customization, this is usually my choice for clients.
 However, I know that I need to remain as objective as possible here, so I’ll do my best!
 Haha.